nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-07-12-tfs-integration-toolsissue-analysisprovider-not-found/index.md

 ---
-title: "TFS Integration Tools–Issue: AnalysisProvider not found"
+title: 'TFS Integration Tools–Issue: AnalysisProvider not found'
-description: "Resolve the 'AnalysisProvider not found' issue in TFS Integration Tools with our expert workaround.
-Upgrade your .NET settings for a smooth experience!"
+description: Resolve the 'AnalysisProvider not found' issue in TFS Integration Tools with our expert workaround.
+Upgrade your .NET settings for a smooth experience!
 date: 2012-07-12
 creator: Martin Hinshelwood
 id: "6136"